xaviercslung/Meal-Analyzer-B-Tree/README.md

-# Fall 2018 Team Project: Food Query and Meal Analyzer1
+# Fall 2018 Team Project: Food Query and Meal Analyzer

 See Canvas assignment pages for details of the assignment.